nikfrank/canijs/README.md

 -endtoend unit testing through angular

 -use $q for Q dependency... works up until callback

+- save files to S3, set up IAM to work public/private

+- incorporate a "versionaing" dynamo table for all S3 files

 --------------------------------------------------------------
 -generalized indexing policy, for ranged searches on any data